AB InBev dampened by beer launches, transport costs

 The maker of Budweiser, Stella Artois and Beck's said on Tuesday U.S. beer shipments would grow in the second half of the year after the first half's good weather and an improving economy produced the best industry performance there since 2008.

-The company, which last month agreed to buy out its partner in Mexico, reported a 2.5 percent like-for-like rise in core profit (EBITDA) in April-June to $3.59 billion, below the average $3.74 billion in a Reuters poll.
+The company, which last month agreed to buy out its partner in Mexico, reported a 2.5 percent like-for-like rise in core profit (EBITDA) in April-June to $3.59 billion (2.28 billion pounds), below the average $3.74 billion in a Reuters poll.

 It said its EBITDA margin had slipped due to an expected decrease of shipments to U.S. wholesalers, the cost of marketing its new brands, Bud Light Platinum and Bud Light Lime Lime-A-Rita, and higher U.S. and Brazilian transport costs.